conal/generic-parallel-functional/revisions.md

 # Revisions

-I've addressed suggestions as follows, with the change description described in square brackets.
+I've addressed suggestions as described below, with the change description described in square brackets.

 ## Mandatory